What lies ahead for the British clubs in Champions League action this week?

-The Champions League continues this week with six British sides involved in the action.
+Champions League group stage action returns this week with six British teams looking to come out on top on matchday four.

-The battle of Britain between Liverpool and Rangers promises to be another special European night at Anfield.
+Liverpool travel to Glasgow for their second leg with Rangers, while Celtic host RB Leipzig across town.

-Chelsea host AC Milan and Manchester City entertain FC Copenhagen while Tottenham travel to Eintracht Frankfurt and Celtic head to RB Leipzig.
+Manchester City fly to Copenhagen, with Chelsea paying a visit to Milan and Spurs hosting Eintracht Frankfurt.

-Here, the PA news agency looks at the form of the sides facing the British teams.
+Here, the PA news agency looks at how the British teams’ opponents have fared lately.

-Liverpool’s opponents from across the border lie second in the Scottish Premiership, two points behind Glasgow rivals Celtic.
-They limbered up for the trip to Merseyside with a thumping 4-0 win at Hearts, but they were beaten 3-0 at home by Napoli in their last Champions League outing and have just one point from their opening two matches.
+The Europa League title-holders played out a goalless first-leg draw with Spurs last week and sit eighth in the German Bundesliga.
+They are looking to bounce back from Saturday’s 3-0 league defeat to VfL Bochum, but walked away with a 2-0 win over Union Berlin the week prior despite going down to 10 men in the second half.
+Oliver Glasner’s side dropped their first group stage meeting with Sporting 3-0 but picked up a 1-0 win over Marseille.

-The Reds’ unconvincing start to the season continued on Saturday as they were held to a 3-3 draw at home to Brighton.
-Europe has hardly proved to be a tonic either with the 4-1 humbling at Napoli still fresh in the memory, and they needed a late Joel Matip goal to get off the mark in Group E with a 2-1 win against Ajax.
+The second-placed Scottish Premiership side have had a difficult run in Group A so far, dropping contests with Ajax, Napoli and Liverpool, conceding nine goals whilst scoring none.
+They are in solid league form, however, with three consecutive wins, including Saturday’s 4-0 victory over St Mirren which benefitted from an Antonio Colak brace.

 Subscribe or register today to discover more from DonegalLive.ie